Gary Kildall: Prometheus Light and Sound (PLS)

+Computer Animation

+According to Brian Halla, Intel's technical liaison to Digital Research in the 1970s, Gary Kildall showed him a VAX 11/780 running in his house generating a Coke bottle spinning.
+According to Halla, Kildall sold it a few months later to Pixar.

 Computer Connections

 In 1992, Kildall was invited to the University of Washington computer science program's 25th anniversary event.
 As a distinguished graduate of the program, Kildall was disappointed when asked to attend simply as an audience member.
-He also took offense at the decision to give the keynote speech to Bill Gates, a Harvard dropout who had donated to UW, but had never attended.
+He also took offense at the decision to have the main speech done by Bill Gates, a Harvard University dropout who had donated to UW, but had never attended.

 In response, Kildall began writing a memoir, entitled Computer Connections: People, Places, and Events in the Evolution of the Personal Computer Industry.
 The memoir, which Kildall sought to publish, expressed his frustration that people did not seem to value elegance in computer software.

-Writing about Bill Gates, Kildall described him as "more of an opportunist than a technical type, and severely opinionated, even when the opinion he holds is absurd."
+Writing about Bill Gates, Kildall described him as "more of an opportunist than a technical type, and severely opinionated, even when the opinion he holds is absurd".

-In an appendix, he called DOS "plain and simple theft" because its first 26 system calls worked the same as CP/M's.
+In an appendix, he termed DOS "plain and simple theft" because its first 26 system calls worked the same as CP/M's.
 He accused IBM of contriving the price difference between PC DOS and CP/M-86 in order to marginalize CP/M.

 Kildall had completed a rough draft of the manuscript by the end of 1993, but the full text remains unpublished.
 Journalist Harold Evans used the memoir as a primary source for a chapter about Kildall in the 2004 book They Made America, concluding that Microsoft had robbed Kildall of his inventions.
-IBM veterans from the PC project disputed the book's description of events, and Microsoft described it as "one-sided and inaccurate."
+IBM veterans from the PC project disputed the book's description of events, and Microsoft described it as "one-sided and inaccurate".

 In August 2016, Kildall's family made the first seven chapters of Computer Connections available as a free public download.